 What’s available through the initiative?

 The Canada Greener Homes Grant Initiative provides funds for home evaluations and for retrofits, to a total of $5,600.
 Homeowners are eligible for up to $600 total for the cost of evaluations and expert advice so they can begin to plan their retrofits.
-Retrofit grants of up to $5,000 total are available for the implementation of the eligible retrofits, such as home insulation, windows, doors and air sealing.
+Retrofit grants of up to $5,000 total are available for the implementation of eligible retrofits, such as home insulation, windows, doors, and air sealing.
 There are up to 700,000 grants (of up to $5,000) available to help homeowners.

 Green home insurance offerings

 Going green isn’t a fad in home improvement.
 It’s the future (and really, the present).
 The amount of eco-efficient materials, products and services on the market keeps growing.
 Some insurers offer homeowners insurance add-ons or discounts that help save you money while encouraging homeowners to use sustainable building materials and conserve energy.
+If you are in the process of wanting to build a new house or renovate, this is a perfect opportunity to save yourself some money in the long run!

 Why should I go green?

-The theme of Earth Hour is to INVEST IN OUR PLANET.
+The theme of Earth Hour is to invest in our planet.
 Being eco-educated can reduce the negative impact you have on the environment.
-Not only is this good for the planet and the health of your community, but it can also help save on your energy bills, too.
+Not only is this good for the planet and the health of your community, but it can also help save on your energy bills.
 Upgrades, like improved insulation and eco-friendly appliances, can trim down your electricity use.
 It can also lessen the strain on your heaters and air conditioners.
 While investing in your home, your eco-friendly improvements are an investment in the environment, as well.
+Remember, when you are done using appliances, many can be recycled!
+According to the World Wildlife Fund, only 9% of plastics are recycled around the world.

 What are some eco-efficient products I should consider?